informationgrid/ingrid-editor/FAQ.md

 ### Indexing

+Indexing uses the export functionality of a catalog and can be done in two ways.
+It can be run for all datasets of a catalog or after a dataset has been published.
+When indexing the whole catalog, each dataset is exported to a specified format that shall be sent to an Elasticsearch index.
+In the profile definition is the possibility to define the settings and mappings used for the index.

-Indexing is done after a document is published.
-For this we can implement a filter to be executed at the specific time.
+If you want to index a dataset immediately after its publication, you need to implement a filter, which is executed at the specific time.
 Here are the steps:

 * create a new component for your profile implementing `Filter<PostPublishPayload>`
-  * when using elasticsearch for indexing, make sure to enable profile
+  * when using elasticsearch for indexing, make sure to enable profile `elasticsearch`
 * implement `invoke()`-method

 ```kotlin